mlflow/mlflow/docs/source/llms/langchain/guide/index.rst

 - **Simplified Logging and Loading**: MLflow's `langchain` flavor provides functions like `log_model()` and `load_model()`, enabling easy logging and retrieval of LangChain models within the MLflow ecosystem.
 - **Simplified Deployment**: LangChain models logged in MLflow can be interpreted as generic Python functions, simplifying their deployment and use in diverse applications.
 With dependency management incorporated directly into your logged model, you can deploy your application knowing that the environment that you used to train the model is what will be used to serve it.
 - **Versatile Model Interaction**: The integration allows developers to leverage LangChain's unique features in conjunction with MLflow's robust model tracking and management capabilities.
+- **Autologging**: MLflow's `langchain` flavor provides autologging of LangChain models, which automatically logs artifacts, metrics and models for inference.

 The ``langchain`` model flavor enables logging of `LangChain models <https://github.com/hwchase17/langchain>`_ in MLflow format via the :py:func:`mlflow.langchain.save_model()` and :py:func:`mlflow.langchain.log_model()` functions.
 Use of these